 To generate a password using Diceware, you just need a good die and some pen and paper.

-Make sure you are alone and there are no cameras nearby.
-For maximum protection disconnect your computer from the internet (after you save the Diceware list!) and cover your webcam.
+Make sure that you are alone and that no cameras are nearby.
+For maximum protection, disconnect your computer from the internet (after you save the Diceware list!) and cover your webcam.

 To start, roll the die five times.
-Record the number from each roll on the pen and paper.
+Record the number from each roll with the pen and paper.
 You will end up with a five-digit number.
 We got 52611.

 Now search on the Diceware list for the five digit number you just created.
-Write down the word the number corresponds to, in our case it is ‘salvo’.
-This word by itself is not a good password, it would only take about a thousandth of a second to crack.
-So repeat the dice rolling process, at least, four times.
+Write down the word the number corresponds to (in our case, it is “salvo”).
+This word by itself is not a good password, as it would only take about a thousandth of a second to crack.
+So repeat the dice rolling process at least four times.

 After five sets of five rolls, we ended up with 52611 51631 63432 43123 21641.

 It would take a single computer about six nonillion (which is 6 x 10 to the power of 30) years to crack this.
-It is an unimaginably large number and for comparison, the universe is only 14 x 10 to the power of 9 years old.
+This is an unimaginably large number.
+(For comparison, the universe is only 14 x 10 to the power of 9 years old.)